dirkschumacher/armacmp/README.md

 coverage](https://codecov.io/gh/dirkschumacher/armacmp/branch/master/graph/badge.svg)](https://codecov.io/gh/dirkschumacher/armacmp?branch=master)
 <!-- badges: end -->

-The goal of `armacmp` is to create an experimental DSL to formulate linear algebra code in R that is compiled to C++ using the Armadillo Template Library.
+The goal of `armacmp` is to create a DSL to formulate linear algebra code in R that is compiled to C++ using the Armadillo Template Library.

-Currently just a quick idea and prototype.
-If this sounds useful, let me know.
+The scope of the package is linear algebra and Armadillo.
+It is not meant to evolve into a general purpose R to C++ transpiler.

+This is currently an *experimental prototype* with most certainly a lot of bugs and the appropriate code quality ;).
+However I would be happy for any type of feedback, alpha testers, feature requests and potential use cases.

+Potential use cases:

+  - Speed up your code :)
+  - Quickly estimate `Rcpp` speedup gain for linear algebra code
+  - Learn how R linear algebra code can be expressed in C++ using `armacmp_compile` and use the code as a starting point for further development.
+  - …

 ## Installation